manojarulmurugan/manojarulmurugan/README.md

-# 👋 Hello, I'm Manoj Arulmurugan!
+# Hey there, I'm Manoj Arulmurugan!

 ### 🎓 About Me
 I am a first-year **Master's student in Data Science at the University of Wisconsin-Madison**, passionate about extracting insights from data and building AI-powered solutions.
 My journey in data science is fueled by a strong foundation in statistics and machine learning.